 In order to support protected area planning and decision making, BIOPAMA is providing tools that respond to the specific requests in data collection, information management, protected area management effectiveness, governance assessments and others.

 IMET (the Integrated Management Effectiveness Tool) was developed in the context of the BIOPAMA (Biodiversity and Protected Areas Management) programme to contribute to improving protected area management effectiveness and meeting conservation targets.
 This tool concerns the planning, monitoring and evaluation of protected areas and it directly support managers on the field and at national agencies level.

-The IMET Form aims to improve the use and appropriation of planning monitoring-evaluation tools at the conservation site and central administration levels by focusing information on targeted decision-making.
-IMET is not a new assessment tool.
-However, the way the information is structured, the quantification of targeted outcomes, and the possibility to visualise the relative contribution of each to management effectiveness, provide managers with the necessary elements to analyse the current situation, identify strengths and weaknesses, and define the improvements necessary to achieve objectives targets.
+The IMET Form is based on the Protected Areas Management Effectiveness (PAME) framework proposed by IUCN.
+It aims at improving the use and appropriation of planning monitoring-evaluation tools at the conservation site and central administration levels by focusing information on targeted decision-making.
+MET structures the information with quantified targeted outcomes, graphic visualization of the relative contribution of each indicator to management effectiveness, provide managers with the necessary elements to analyse the current situation, identify strengths and weaknesses, and define the improvements necessary to achieve objectives targets.

 The protected areas management effectiveness is addressed through several tools and methodologies, in addition to those initiated through the BIOPAMA programme.
 One of them is the IUCN Green List of Protected and Conserved Areas.

 The IUCN Green List Standard aims to encourage, achieve, and promote effective, equitable and successful protected areas in partner countries and jurisdictions worldwide.
 It provides suitable measures for strengthening conservation outcomes and improving equitable and effective management of protected and conserved areas.
 By committing to meet this standard, site managers seek to demonstrate and maintain performance and deliver real nature conservation results.